Cecca/macaco/README.md

 - `kcmkc-base` is a Rust crate containing the basic data definitions
 - `kcmkc-sequential` is a Rust crate containing the implementation of sequential algorithms

+## TODO

+- [ ] run experiments with fewer outliers (like 50/100 for each dataset)
+- [ ] analyze the ratio between the time to compute the coreset and the time to compute the solution
+- [ ] analyze the memory usage of the streaming algorithm, compared with the sequential algorithm